18F/before-you-ship/_pages/infrastructure.md

 ### Static sites

-There are several options for deploying static sites at 18F:
+There are several options for deploying static sites at 18F. [**GitHub Pages is not one of them**](https://18f.gsa.gov/2015/05/14/18Fpages/).

 #### cloud.gov